awsdocs/amazon-ecs-developer-guide/doc_source/ECS_Windows_getting_started.md

 1. Choose **Next: Add Storage**\.

 1. On the **Add Storage** page, configure the storage for your container instance\.
-The Windows OS and container images are quite large \(approximately 9 GiB for the Windows server core base layers\), and just a few images and containers quickly fill up the default 50 GiB volume size for the \.
+The Windows OS and container images are quite large \(approximately 9 GiB for the Windows server core base layers\), and just a few images and containers quickly fill up the default 50 GiB volume size for the Amazon ECS\-optimized Windows AMI\.
 A larger root volume size \(for example, 200 GiB\) allows for more containers and images on your instance\.

    You can optionally increase or decrease the volume size for your instance to meet your application needs\.